Eziknmad/holbertonschool-shell/basics/README.md

 5- The 4-listmorefiles display the current directory contents, including hidden files and also uses the long format.

 6- Display current directory contents in long format, hidden & user and group id.

+7- Create a script that creates a directory named my_first_directory in the /tmp/ directory.